vdaron/DreamSeat/README.md

     // get document by ID (strongly typed POCO version) var myObj = db.GetDocument<MyObject>("12345");

-    // You can also use the asynchronous method signatures ascking to Wait() var db2 = client.GetDatabase("Northwind", new Result<CouchDatabase>()).Wait();
+    // You can also use the asynchronous method signatures asking to Wait() var db2 = client.GetDatabase("Northwind", new Result<CouchDatabase>()).Wait();

 ### Asynchronous